Sentient-Sports/Strain-of-Success/README.md

 - Events Data: For this work, events and lineup data is used for the English Premier League 2017/18 and 2018/19 seasons.
 This data has been provided by StatsBomb.
 Free event and lineup data samples can be accessed from StatsBomb: https://statsbomb.com/what-we-do/hub/free-data/.

 - Wage Data: We accessed the wage data for the 2018/19 English Premier League season from Capology: https://www.capology.com/uk/premier-league/salaries/2018-2019/.

+- The original VAEP model can be viewed in the following repository: https://github.com/ML-KULeuven/socceraction.